f4exb/sdrangel/Readme.md

   - Filter out CTCSS tones for audio and full CTCSS support in NFMDemod
   - Enhancement of the NFM squelch
   - Added a channel analyzer plugin focusing on measurement (DSA/DSO functionnality).
 Basic functions.
+  - Added a scope widget in the channel analyzer plugin

 =====
 To Do